 Can a landlord refuse pets?

 Many renters in England and Wales want to live with pets — but what happens if your landlord says no?
 This guide explains whether landlords can legally refuse pets, what the government’s model tenancy agreement recommends, and how upcoming law changes may affect your rights.
-Whether you're a tenant or a landlord, this guide outlines the facts clearly and thoroughly.
+Whether you're a tenant or a landlord, this guide outlines the facts clearly and thoroughly, with practical examples, legal context, and tips for both sides.

 HomeGuides